gshipley/enterprise_training/AdminTraining.md

 ##**What just happened?**

-After you entered the command to create a new PHP application a lot of things happened under the covers:
+After you entered the command to create a new PHP application, a lot of things happened under the covers:

 * A request was made to the broker application host to create a new php application
-* A message was dropped using MCollective and ActiveMQ to find a node to handle the application creation request
+* A message was dropped using MCollective and ActiveMQ to find a node host to handle the application creation request
-* The node host responded to the request and created an application / gear for you
+* A node host responded to the request and created an application / gear for you
 * All SELinux and cgroup policies were enabled for your application gear
 * A userid was created for your application gear
-* A private git repository was created for you on the node host
+* A private git repository was created for your gear on the node host
 * The git repository was cloned on your local machine
 * BIND was updated on the broker host to include an entry for your application

-##**Understanding directory structure on node host**
+##**Understanding the directory structure on the node host**

 It is important to understand the directory structure of each OpenShift Enterprise application gear.
 For the PHP application that we just created, we can verify and examine the layout of the gear on the node host.
 SSH to your node host and execute the following commands: